SAML Certificate Requests service workflow

 Products available on the certificate request form

-You must select the client certificates your SAML users can order once authenticated to the SAML certificates requests page.
-Currently, we only support client certificates for SAML certificates requests.
+You must select the client certificates your SAML users can order, once they are authenticated to the SAML certificates requests page.
+Currently, we only support client certificates for SAML certificate requests.

 To enable a client certificate for your SAML certificate request, it must be enabled for your account.
-To get a client certificate enabled for your account, contact your account, contact your DigiCert account representative or our Support team.
+To get a client certificate enabled for your account, contact your DigiCert account representative or our Support team.

 - Authentication Only – Provides client authentication.